Mouri-P/chrome-site-launcher/README.md

 ## Support

-For issues or feature requests, feel free to modify the code!
+For issues or feature requests, please visit our [GitHub repository](https://github.com/Mouri-P/chrome-site-launcher) or open an issue.
 This is a fully open-source extension built with vanilla JavaScript, HTML, and CSS.

 ## License

 Free to use and modify!
 Enjoy your beautiful site launcher! 🚀

+## Repository

+View the source code and contribute on [GitHub](https://github.com/Mouri-P/chrome-site-launcher)